anudeepadi/AKB1-Command-Center/README.md

 # AKB1 Command Center

-Gemini-first delivery dashboard with a consistent workbench UI, local SQLite persistence, and a single Express server that serves both the API and the built client.
+Delivery dashboard with a consistent workbench UI, local SQLite persistence, and a single Express server that serves both the API and the built client.

 ## Stack